maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - The controller is also an MLP that represents a policy, inputs: current state and memory encoding, output: action
     - This is used for both imagination and execution
-- The Model is an interaction network (https://arxiv.org/pdf/1612.00222.pdf), input: state and action, output next state and reward aka it maps states and actions to next states and rewards
+- The Model is an [interaction network](https://arxiv.org/pdf/1612.00222.pdf), input: state and action, output next state and reward aka it maps states and actions to next states and rewards
 - The model, manager and controller/memory are split while training, aka they are trained at the same time separately using different methods (example is manager uses REINFORCE), the losses are both task loss and resource loss